-- What is the Honors Convocation?
+What is the Honors Convocation?
 How do I know if I am eligible to attend?

-- How do I purchase academic regalia?
+How do I purchase academic regalia?

-Graduates are required to wear the cap, gown, and hood appropriate for their degrees at both Commencement and the CPH ceremony.
+Graduates are required to wear the cap, gown and hood appropriate for their degrees at both Commencement and the CPH ceremony.
 Information on ordering your regalia can be found under “Order Your Cap and Gown” at http://www.temple.edu/commencement/graduates/checklist.html

-- How will I receive my diploma?
+How will I receive my diploma?

-If you are academically cleared and do not have holds on your record, the diploma will be mailed to the address you indicated on your graduation application approximately 12 weeks after the May 11 Commencement Exercises.
+If you are academically cleared and do not have holds on your record, the diploma will be mailed to the address you indicated on your graduation application approximately 12 weeks after the May 10 Commencement Exercises.
 If you have any questions or problems related to your diploma, please e-mail firstname.lastname@example.org.

-- When should holds be removed from my record?
+When should holds be removed from my record?

-Any hold, such as financial, academic, or disciplinary, should be removed well before graduation.
+Any hold—such as financial, academic, or disciplinary—should be removed well before graduation.
 For many holds, Temple will not release transcripts or diplomas until the hold is cleared.
 To determine whether you have any outstanding holds, visit Self-Service Banner, select Student, Student Records, and View Holds.

-- How can I purchase photographs of the CPH ceremony?
+How can I purchase photographs of the CPH ceremony?

-- How do I receive my Commencement tickets, parking passes, and yearbook?
+How do I receive my Commencement tickets, parking passes and yearbook?

-- Are there rehearsals for the ceremonies, and how will I know how to process in and recess out?
+Are there rehearsals for the ceremonies, and how will I know how to process in and recess out?

 There are no rehearsals for either ceremony, but it will be important that you arrive at least an hour early to find out from faculty marshals and other staff how to conduct yourself before, during, and after the ceremony.
 It is expected that all students will consider these ceremonies both celebratory and solemn, and refrain from conduct unbecoming the honor being bestowed upon them.
 In particular, CPH expects that all students will remain for the entire CPH ceremony and recess with other graduates at its end.
 No students will be permitted to meet their guests by exiting the main entrance of the Liacouras Center on Broad Street.
 After the ceremony, students will exit the Liacouras Center ramp to the south of the entrance and meet their guests at the main entrance.

-Additional questions should be directed to firstname.lastname@example.org.
+Additional questions not answered here should be directed to firstname.lastname@example.org.